NOAA-PSL/graph-ufs/prototypes/p1/notes.md

 - `num_workers` = 4
     * `max_queue_size` = 4: 2.3 sec / iteration, queue cleared after iter 7
     * `max_queue_size` = 8: 2.0 sec / iteration, queue cleared after iter 11

+## Training notes

+On 1 GPU:
+- Queue never fully clears, so we can push through at ~1.1 it/s
+- Unclear why the validation queue was able to get to 100, when we had 61 batches
+- Need to test that queue is "cleared" after first epoch and properly refilled

+On 4 GPUs:
+- Cruise through first ~100 iterations at ~1.1 s/it (note slightly slower at 4
+  samples per GPU vs 1 GPU with 4 samples per batch at 1.1it/s due to communication)
+- Then queue is empty and each iteration takes ~2.7 s/it , i.e. the time to load a batch
+- If that time can be reduced to < 1 sec then we are golden
+- If we can truly hit 500 MB/s then best we can do is 1.8 s/it
+- On second epoch we're slowing down to even 4 s/it ... what's up